aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/100-lab-02-resources/_index.md

 ### Overview

-In this Lab, you will learn little bit more about CloudFormation top-level sections, including Format Version, Description, Metadata, Parameters and Resources.
+In this Lab, you will learn little more about CloudFormation top-level sections, including Format Version, Description, Metadata, Parameters and Resources.

 ### Topics Covered
 By the end of this lab, you will be able to:

 + Understand CloudFormation template structure and some of its sections.
 + Deploy an EC2 instance via CloudFormation.
-+ Query SSM parameter store to get latest Amazon Linux AMI ID.
++ Query SSM parameter store to get the latest Amazon Linux AMI ID.

 ### Start Lab

 {{% notice note %}}
-As you read through each sections, there are code samples at the end.
+As you read through each section, there are code samples at the end.
 Copy these into your own template file.
 {{% /notice %}}

 1. Go to `code/20-cloudformation-features/` directory.